tipenko/MorbidJS/README.md

 Unlike methods, events add up.

+### Where do i store data? #
+In DOM.
+If your app is simple, it may be fine to store data exactly where they are displayed.
+If not, store it in invisible body>div.#b
+Performance aside, we see one bad thing: you may need to display business item twice.
+For now, you have to deal with it.
+String, number and date values are to be stored as discrete spans\divs (and accessed via #b .account>.phonenumber) or as attributes.
+Collections must be stored as ul>li or else, but every collection item must be separate DOM element and be nested exactly in item with meaningful class or id.

 ### Browser support #
 Limited by Proxy API.
 Won't work in IE 11.

 ### Architecture.
 Reusability.
 Modularity.
 Design.
 Performance ###
 MorbidJS is to create something you need extremely fast and small.
 If you have a team and a year-long project, consider something else.
 If you need a small widget to display in iframe - hello!